-Federal Graduation Status-Minimum Size Criteria and Small Numbers Analysis All Students
+Federal Graduation Status-Minimum Size Criteria and Small Numbers Analysis

+All Students

 - The all students group is evaluated if there are at least 10 students in the class. - This component is evaluated if at least one student group meets minimum size requirements. - Small numbers analysis, as described below, applies to the all students group if the number of students in the Class from the prior year (4-year) is fewer than 10.
-The total number of students in the class consists of graduates, continuing students, Texas certificate of high school equivalency (TxCHSE) recipients, and dropouts. - A three-year-average graduation rate is calculated for all students.
-The calculation is based on an aggregated three-year uniform average. - o The all students group is evaluated if the three-year sum has at least 10 students.
+The total number of students in the class consists of graduates, continuing students, Texas certificate of high school equivalency (TxCHSE) recipients, and dropouts. - A three-year graduation rate is calculated for all students.
+The calculation is based on three-years of the campus's graduation data. - The all students group is evaluated if the three-year sum has at least 10 students.